nmc97/logan-screen-accessions/README.md

-# Snake make pipeline for screening LOGAN with minimap2
+# Snakemake pipeline for screening LOGAN with minimap2